 Some family adventures go off without a hitch.
 Or so I’ve heard.
 I’m still waiting for that magical day to happen.
 That’s why you should make backup plans.
 It’s not good for anyone to force them to do an activity they don’t care for.
 You don’t like being forced into something you don’t want to do, and neither do your kids.
 It’s a good idea to have Plan A, Plan B, and maybe even Plan C.

 When I’m out hiking with my daughter, she always reminds me to stop and smell the flowers.
 Literally.
 She’ll stop for minutes at a time on the trail just smelling or admiring a patch of Black-Eyed Susans, Shooting Stars, or Indian paintbrush.
 She’ll get close to the ground and ask me to do it too.
 It’s hard to do when I’m focused on getting my family up to the top of hill or down to the park.
 But, it’s also a good reminder that the journey can be a lot more fun for everyone if you forget about your destination for a few minutes.

 6) LET ‘EM LIVE ON THE EDGE

 Dads, this one should be easy for you.
 Let your kids do dangerous things.
 Think back to when you were a kid.
 You did some pretty crazy things and you survived.
 Kids need to explore their boundaries on their own.
 Plus, if you’re always barking at your kid enforcing rules telling them what NOT to do, they’re not going to have much fun.
 Let ‘em live a little.
+This is what a dadventure is all about.
 Family adventures outside are the perfect place to let your kid take some reasonable risks.